The reciprocal difference quotient is

-The reciprocal derivative of the sum of two functions is the harmonic sum of the two reciprocal derivatives:
+The reciprocal derivative of the sum of two functions is the reciprocal sum of the two reciprocal derivatives:

-in which the circled plus represents harmonic addition.
-One may easily prove the following for differentiable functions f and g:
+in which the squared plus represents reciprocal addition.
+One may easily prove the following for reciprocally differentiable functions f and g:

 If the functions f and g and inverses of one another, then by the inverse-function theorem:

 Why would someone use the reciprocal derivative instead of the derivative?
-The reason is that they might rather work with a function than with its inverse.
+The reason is that they might rather work with a function than with the inverse function.
 In the neighborhood of a non-zero derivative according to the inverse-function theorem, the reciprocal of a derivative equals the derivative of the inverse function (assuming non-zero derivatives).
 So one can get at the inverse function through the reciprocal derivative.

-This applies to instantaneous rates of change such as speed, dx(t)/dt.
-These rates are appropriate if time is the independent variable, but if distance is the independent variable, then the inverse rate, dt(x)/dx, would be appropriate.
-But we are accustomed to working with speed rather than its inverse, pace.
-In that case we can use the time speed, (dx(t)/dt)-1 = dt(x)/dx, which is the reciprocal derivative of x(t) but the derivative of t(x).
+This applies to instantaneous rates of change such as (time) speed, dx(t)/dt.
+These rates are appropriate if time is the independent variable, but if distance is the independent variable, then the converse rate, dt(x)/dx, would be appropriate.
+But we are accustomed to working with speed rather than its converse, pace.
+So instead, we can use the inverse pace or space speed, (dt(x)/dx)-1 ≈ dx/dt(x), which is the reciprocal derivative of t(x) rather than the derivative of t(x).